nsrr/spout/README.md

   title: Race
 ```

-To only generate graphs for a few select variables, add the variable names after the `spout graphs` command.
+To only generate graphs for a few select variables, add the variable names after
+the `spout graphs` command.

-For example, the command below will only generate graphs for the two variables `ahi` and `bmi`.
+For example, the command below will only generate graphs for the two variables
+`ahi` and `bmi`.

 ```
 spout g ahi bmi
 ```

-You can also specify a limit to the amount of rows to read in from the CSV files by specifying the `-rows` flag
+You can also specify a limit to the amount of rows to read in from the CSV files
+by specifying the `-rows` flag.

 ```
 spout g --rows=10 ahi